 Sales through offices or fixed places of business.
-Despite any of the above rules, if you do not have a tax home in the United States, but you maintain an office or other fixed place of business in the United States, treat the income from any sale of personal property (including inventory property) that is attributable to that office or place of business as being from U.S. sources.
-However, this rule does not apply to sales of inventory property for use, disposition, or consumption outside the United States if an office or other fixed place of business of the taxpayer outside the United States materially participated in the sale.
+Despite any of the above rules, if you do not have a tax home in the United States, but you maintain an office or other fixed place of business in the United States, treat the income from any sale of personal property (including inventory property) that is attributable to that office or place of business as U.S. source income.
+However, this rule does not apply to sales of inventory property for use, disposition, or consumption outside the United States if your office or other fixed place of business outside the United States materially participated in the sale.

-If you have a tax home in the United States but maintain an office or other fixed place of business outside the United States, income from sales of personal property, other than inventory, depreciable property, or intangibles, that is attributable to that foreign office or place of business is treated as being from sources outside the United States.
-However, this rule does not apply unless an income tax of at least 10% of the income from the sale is actually paid to a foreign country.
+If you have a tax home in the United States but maintain an office or other fixed place of business outside the United States, income from sales of personal property, other than inventory, depreciable property, or intangibles, that is attributable to that foreign office or place of business may be treated as U.S. source income.
+The income is treated as U.S. source income if an income tax of less than 10% of the income from the sale is paid to a foreign country.
+This rule also applies to losses recognized after January 10, 1999, if the foreign country would have imposed an income tax of less than 10% had the sale resulted in a gain.
+You can choose to apply this rule to losses recognized in tax years beginning after 1986.
+For details about making this choice, see section 1.865-1T(f)(2) of the regulations.
+For stock losses, see section 1.865-2(e) of the regulations.